How to watch San Francisco Giants vs. Colorado Rockies

-The San Francisco Giants kick off a three-game series against the Colorado Rockies today at Coors Field.
+The San Francisco Giants take on the Colorado Rockies at Coors Field tonight in Colorado.

-Taking the mound for the Giants will be Alex Wood, who enters tonight’s game with a 3.60 ERA, 3.86 FIP, with 30 strikeouts to nine walks in 30 innings pitched.
-His last start was also against the Rockies last Tuesday, in which he allowed one run on seven hits, with four strikeouts and two walks in 5.1 innings.
+Taking the mound for the Giants will be Alex Cobb, who enters tonight’s game with a 3.98 ERA, 2.17 FIP with 28 strikeouts to eight walks in 20.1 innings pitched.
+His last start was also against the Rockies last Wednesday, in which he allowed only one run on three hits, with six strikeouts and two walks in five and a third innings.

-He’ll be facing off against Antonio Senzatela, who enters tonight’s game with a 4.88 ERA, 4.35 FIP, with eight strikeouts to seven walks in 27.2 innings pitched.
-His last start was against the Giants last Tuesday as well, in which he allowed five runs on seven hits, with one strikeout and two walks in 3.2 innings pitched.
+Starting for the Rockies will be Chad Kuhl, who enters tonight’s game with a 2.88 ERA, 3.54 FIP, with 30 strikeouts to 12 walks in 34.1 innings pitched.
+His last start was the same game as Cobb’s, in which he allowed five runs on seven hits, with eight strikeouts and three walks in four and two thirds innings pitched.

-The Giants did well against Senzatela last week, but that was in San Francisco.
-Coors Field is the vortex between dimensions where reason and logic fly out the window and the best teams fail and the worst teams flourish.
-So we’ll see.

 Lineups